thecatrine/thecatrine.github.io/_posts/2021-10-03-glitch-punks.markdown

     let instruction = NiftInstruction::unpack(instruction_data)?;
 ```

-I stuck to this architecture because it seemed fairly standard in examples, and I wanted to understand the ecosystem, but we could have just as well put this code in entrypoint.rs.
+Here we're calling into `instruction.rs` to do the actual deserialization.
+We could have done it in-line since we only have one instruction it can be, but I stuck to this architecture because it seemed fairly standard in examples and I could imagine the logic being complicated without an interface if we had many possible instructions.

-We first unpack instruction data from the wire to produce an enum type we define in instruction.rs
+We define an enum type to represent our instructions and their arguments, and a function to unpack our opaque data to this enum type.

 ```
 pub enum NiftInstruction {